 I’ll start with the pros, because there are two really big reasons why traveling families love (and I really mean love) their Cosco Finales.
 First, you absolutely can’t beat the weight.
 At 8 pounds, it’s the lightest car seat in its class!
 You can push it in a stroller, carry it in your hands or even strap it to your suitcase without breaking a sweat.
 Thanks to my fellow CPST Kelly who shared this photo of her kiddo riding in the Cosco Finale on a plane (you can see her younger one in the Cosco Scenera Next on a plane in the background too!).

 Second, it’s really hard to beat that price tag.
 There’s actually an even cheaper version at Walmart but the padding is basically non-existent.
 Not only is it the lightest combination car seat, but it’s the cheapest one too!

 So what are the cons?
 For starters, it’s not a seat that’s going to last particularly long.
-The 17″ maximum harness height is the shortest on this list – even shorter than the convertible car seats at the top!
+The 17″ maximum harness height is just about the shortest on this list.
 There are plenty of kids who will outgrow the harness mode at age 6, even if they aren’t mature enough yet for the booster mode.

 And while some kids love the seat and find it comfortable enough, my kids are extremely picky about their padding… and not shy about it either.
-We’ve had to replace more than one seat (including a Cosco) because they just don’t find them plush enough for long drives.
+We’ve had to replace more than one seat because they just don’t find them plush enough for long drives.